icebreakerone/ib1-technical-docs/docs/ops_guidelines/common_policies.md

 ## Data Sensitivity Classes

 The IB1 Trust Framework incorporates a range of categories of data that have varied levels of sensitivity.
-In order to handle this complexity, and to ensure data is appropriately protected, Open Energy has developed a system of data sensitivity classification.
+In order to handle this complexity, and to ensure data is appropriately protected, Icebreaker One has developed a system of data sensitivity classification.

-In Open Energy Phase 2 (September - December 2020), the Policy and Membership Advisory Group established that a system of data classes should be used to distinguish data of different sensitivities shared within the Open Energy ecosystem.
-This policy builds from Phase 2 foundations and has been created with input from the Open Energy Advisory Groups, Review Track, and public consultation responses.

 ### Policy details